-If you shop carefully you can eat a healthy vegetarian diet on a limited budget.
+If you shop carefully, you can eat a healthy vegetarian diet on a limited budget.

-The following tips will help you get the nutrients you need while keeping the costs of a vegetarian diet low.
+The following tips will help you get the nutrients you need, while keeping the costs of a vegetarian diet low.

-- Plan your meals before you go shopping so that you can mix and match ingredients to avoid wasting leftovers.
+- Plan your meals before you go shopping, so that you can mix and match ingredients to avoid wasting leftovers.

 - Buy foods that are in season.
 Seasonal fresh fruit and vegetables may be cheaper.

-- Buy frozen vegetables, which can be stored for longer so you don't need to use them all at once.
+- Buy frozen vegetables, which can be stored for longer, so you don't need to use them all at once.

 - Buy canned fruit (choose varieties that are canned in juice rather than sugary syrup) and canned vegetables (without added sugar and salt).

-- Avoid buying fresh produce in too large quantities as they have a short shelf life.
+- Avoid buying fresh produce in too large quantities, as they have a short shelf life.
 Stick to non-perishable or foods you can freeze when buying large amounts.

-- Take advantage of reduced-price items that you can freeze.
-Remember to freeze food on the day of purchase, thaw thoroughly and if it needs to be cooked, make sure it is piping all the way through.
+- Take advantage of reduced-price items you can freeze.
+Remember to freeze food on the day of purchase, thaw thoroughly and if it needs to be cooked, make sure it is piping hot all the way through.

-Preparing and storing
+Preparing and storing vegetarian meals